Can Bullets Ricochet off Steel Targets?

 To prevent ricochets, having a solid berm or backstop is crucial for any kind of target practice.
 Using bullet traps constructed of wood and or sand is a simple and effective way to make a safe solid berm.
 The best no-ricochet bullet traps are framed by wood filled with soil/sand and planted with grass.
 A good safety rule is the berm should be at least 2 times the height of the tallest target.

-Steel Target Design & Construction
+Steel Target Design and Construction

 The steel target face or plate should be made of certified AR500 steel to avoid ricochets.
 The surface of the AR500 steel target should be completely smooth and void of dimples.
 Imperfections can cause rounds ricochet and send them into unforeseen directions.
 Besides the shooting surface itself in order to reduce ricochets a shooter needs a well made target that is built for thousands of rounds.
 The construction of the steel target is a huge factor for many reasons.
 Most importantly the steel target needs to be built super solid in order to keep functioning correctly to minimize ricochets.
 When a poorly made steel target starts to fall apart it loses its ability to keep the bullet splatter in a safe direction.
 For instance, if the reactive function or swinging angle breaks down, the bullet ricochets will become a safety hazard.